Train wi-fi at risk as part of cost-cutting move

 - Published

-Rail users may lose access to wi-fi on trains in England as part of cost cuts after the government said it was a low priority for passengers.
+Rail users could lose access to wi-fi on trains in England as part of cost cuts after the government said it was a low priority for passengers.

 The Department for Transport says cost pressures mean it will review whether the current wi-fi service "delivers the best possible value for money".